Kate-mkh/S255IR/README.md

 Plots integrated maps for different molecules or lines.
 Require fits file created after code in plotting_integrated_map.
 Reminder: I need to fix this one since I've changed the table a bit.

 ### source_sizes
-There are a script to create commands for casa 2D fitting, a script to get data from a text file created by casa and a bash script created by 'commands_for_sizes.py' to run in terminal.
+There is a script to create commands for casa 2D fitting, a script to get data from a text file created by casa and a bash script created by 'commands_for_sizes.py' to run in the terminal.

 ### my_functions.py
 A mini library with functions that I use in those codes.